openshift/assisted-test-infra/GUIDE.md

 2. Run `kubectl logs <pod-name> -n <namespace>` and check the log for errors.

-3. If you do not see any errors in the BM Inventory logs, ssh to the VM:
+3. If you do not see any errors in the Assisted Service logs, ssh to the VM:

    - Get the VM IP addresses using `virsh net-dhcp-leases test-infra-net`.